 Penalties for Indictable Offences

 The punishment for an indictable offence is two years up to life in prison.
 If the sentence is greater than two years, it will be served in federal prison.
-For most indictable offences, apart from those in section 469, you can choose to have your bail hearing over the phone.
+For most indictable offences, Canada, apart from those in section 469, you can choose to have your bail hearing over the phone.
 You can also choose to have your trial heard by a judge alone or a judge and jury.

-Examples of Hybrid Offences include:
+Examples of a Hybrid Offence include:

 - Impaired driving